-Apoptosis plays a significant role in the development of the pathogenesis of various cancers, autoimmune diseases, and viral infections.
-Besides, Autophagy is a main intracellular path for the damage and recycling of long-lived proteins and damaged organelles.
+Apoptosis plays a significant role in developing the pathogenesis of various cancers, autoimmune diseases, and viral infections.
+Besides, Autophagy is the main intracellular path for the damage and recycling of long-lived proteins and damaged organelles.
 In late 2019, a new coronavirus was recognized as causing a group of pneumonia cases in Wuhan, China.
 The disease spread rapidly, resulting in an epidemic in China and reports of worldwide outbreaks.
 In February 2020, the World Health Organization identified COVID-19, which stands for Coronavirus 2019.
 Studies on COVID-19 and producing a vaccine are in progress.
 This review attempts to summarize the present finding, focusing on the mechanisms and function of the coronavirus protein as a basis for better understanding the virus and vaccine production.

 Coronaviruses have unique properties, including enveloped, non-segmented, and positive-sense single-stranded viruses.
-The genome size of the coronavirus is between 26 and 32 kb, which is the largest genome of RNA viruses.
+The genome size of the coronavirus is between 26 and 32 kb, the largest genome of RNA viruses.
 The replicase gene encodes the key purpose of coronavirus RNA production.

 The pp1a/pp1ab precursors and processing products become large membrane-bound complexes that accelerate the reactions involved in RNA production and transcription and appear to have other functions in the virus life cycle.
 Coronaviruses also show alteration of the ribosomal framework and polymerase inhibition as part of a complex transcriptional cycle.
-The coronavirus has a nucleotide capsule containing genomic RNA and phosphorylated nucleocapsid proteins that are encapsulated in a bilayer phospholipid (1).
-These viruses have two different types of surface proteins and are named after the same appearance.
+The coronavirus has a nucleotide capsule containing genomic RNA and phosphorylated nucleocapsid proteins encapsulated in a bilayer phospholipid (1).
+These viruses have two different surface proteins named after the same appearance.
 The family of coronaviruses is genotyped and serologically divided into three types: coronavirina and torvirina.
 Coronavirinae is classified into three subsets: alpha, beta(isolated from mammalian hosts, including humans), gamma (isolated from avian hosts) (2), and delta.
-This classification of coronaviruses is based on antigenic relationships and the comparison of their genomic sequences.
+This classification of coronaviruses is based on antigenic relationships and comparing their genomic sequences.
 Common types of coronaviruses include alpha coronaviruses (229E, NL63) and beta coronaviruses (OC43, SARS, MERS, and HKU1).
 Complete genome sequencing and phylogenetic analysis showed that the coronavirus that causes COVID-19 is a type of beta coronavirus in the same subgroup of acute respiratory syndrome virus (as in several other bat coronaviruses), but takes in a different group (Figure 3).
 The Middle East Respiratory Syndrome, another beta coronavirus, is far more associated with the new virus.
 The RNA sequence closely resembles the two-corona virus of the bat, and the bats appear to be the main source.
-It is not clear whether the COVID-19 virus is transmitted directly from bats or transmitted via another mechanism (e.g. through the host).
+It is unclear whether the COVID-19 virus is transmitted directly from bats or via another mechanism (e.g. through the host).

 Figure 3.
 Coronavirus phylogenetic tree.
 The scientific name chosen for coronaviruses is Orthocoronavirinae or Coronavirinae.
 Coronaviruses are from the Coronaviridae family, order Nidovirales, and realm Riboviria.
-The Nidovirales order has four families, including Arteriviridae, Roniviridae, Mesoniviridae, and Coronaviridae.
+The Nidovirales order has four families: Arteriviridae, Roniviridae, Mesoniviridae, and Coronaviridae.
 Coronaviridae itself includes two subfamilies: Torovirinae and Coronavirinae.
-Coronavirinae is divided into alpha and beta, which can infect mammals, including humans, as well as gamma and delta, which can infect birds.
+Coronavirinae is divided into alpha and beta, which can infect mammals, including humans, and gamma and delta, which can infect birds.
 Genus: Alpha coronavirus: Species: HCoV-229E, HCoV-NL63, Mi-BatCoV-1A, Mi-BatCoV-HKU8, PEDV, Rh-BatCoV-HKU2, Sc-BatCoV-512, TGEV, PRCV and FIPV.
 Genus Betacoronavirus; type species: Subgroup A: Murine coronavirus: HCoV-OC43, HCoV-HKU1, ECov, PHEV, BCoV, and MHV.
 Subgroup B: SARSr-CoV and SARSr-Rh-BatCoV HKU3.
 Subgroup C: Pi-BatCoV HKU5, Ty-BatCoV HKU5 and MERS-CoV.
 Subgroup D: Ro-BatCoV HKU9.
-IBV and TCoV in the genus Gammacoronavirus and finally MunCoV HKU13, BuCoV-HKU11, BuCoV-HKU17, ThCoV-HKU12, and PdCV in the genus Deltacoronavirus.
+IBV and TCoV in the genus Gammacoronavirus and MunCoV HKU13, BuCoV-HKU11, BuCoV-HKU17, ThCoV-HKU12, and PdCV in the genus Deltacoronavirus.

 The mechanism of pathogenesis

 The coronavirus, which is much smaller than the cell, has some of the genetic elements (RNA) used to transfer information.
-A protective membrane called the capsid protects this genetic information, and the capsid is embedded in a coating that has a flagellum or crown that plays an important role in the virus entering the cells.
-Once the virus reaches the appropriate cells, the virus crowns act just like a key and attach to its receptor, and enters the cell.
-The glycoprotein-s virus with two subunits S1 and S2 (mediating virus-cell membrane fusion) uses the same receptor, the same angiotensin-converting enzyme-2 (ACE-2), to enter the cell and is therefore not identified as an alien.
+A protective membrane called the capsid protects this genetic information.
+The capsid is embedded in a coating with a flagellum or crown that plays an important role in the virus entering the cells.
+Once the virus reaches the appropriate cells, the virus crowns act just like a key and attach to its receptor, and enter the cell.
+The glycoprotein-s virus with two subunits S1 and S2 (mediating virus-cell membrane fusion), uses the same receptor, the same angiotensin-converting enzyme-2 (ACE-2), to enter the cell and is therefore not identified as an alien.
 In the normal human lung, ACE-2 is expressed in type 1 and 2 alveolar epithelial cells, with 83% of type-2 alveolar cells expressing ACE-2.
 ACE-2 are the host cell receptors that the S glycoprotein of severe acute respiratory syndrome coronavirus (SARS-CoV-2) binds to it.
 ACE-2 has been introduced into the human lower respiratory tract, the SARS-CoV-2 cell receptor.
 Men have higher ACE-2 levels in their alveolar cells than women(3).
 As previously mentioned, the prerequisite for a coronavirus attack on the host cell is to bind to the receptor.
 Upon receptor binding, the viral spike protein is broken down by acid-dependent proteolysis by cathepsin, TMPRRS, or furin proteinase and then integrates with the cell membrane.
 Compared to other coronavirus proteins, the spike protein has the most variable amino acid sequence, the strongest option among all coronavirus genes for adaptation to their hosts.
-Endocytosis is the mechanism of virus entry into the cell, the coronavirus genetic material (RNA) that is released into the cytoplasm of the cell, takes control of protein synthesis by taking over the ribosome, and encodes non-structural proteins.
+Endocytosis is the mechanism of virus entry into the cell, the coronavirus genetic material (RNA) is released into the cell's cytoplasm, takes control of protein synthesis by taking over the ribosome, and encodes non-structural proteins.
 The Golgi apparatus completes its assembly by releasing the virus and releasing it by exocytosis.
 The main problem is that the production of particles in the endoplasmic reticulum network causes cell stress and death.
-The immune system begins to produce antibodies due to a backlog of external factors that are not present in the immune memory.
+The immune system begins to produce antibodies due to a backlog of external factors not present in the immune memory.
 At this point, the enzymes in the cell's nucleus find the antibody-producing code and send a copy, called messenger RNA (mRNA), to the ribosome.
 These results in body warming to make the virus harder to function, nosebleeds and sputum to drive dead cells, and bone weakness to produce white blood cells by the bone(4-6).
 Overexpression of ACE2 in various cells, such as lung AT2 cells, upper esophagus, epithelial cells, and ileum and colon absorptive enterocytes, may be involved in multinuclear infection of the new coronavirus 2019 (4, 5, 7).
-In a healthy person with a proper immune system, external agents are released after some time, but in complex and acute conditions, the immune cells that are responsible for triggering some chemical reactions may also cause lung damage.
-The combination of these fluids with dead cells disrupts the flow of oxygen to the bloodstream and eventually leads to shortness of breath or suffocation.
-As well as focusing fully on the body to cleanse the virus of some of the weakened organisms in the body, such as bacteria that were not previously grown, take advantage of the opportunity, which may disrupt some vital organs of the body such as the kidneys and can even lead to death (3, 8, 9).
+In a healthy person with a proper immune system, external agents are released after some time.
+Still, in complex and acute conditions, the immune cells responsible for triggering some chemical reactions may also cause lung damage.
+Combining these fluids with dead cells disrupts the flow of oxygen to the bloodstream and eventually leads to shortness of breath or suffocation.
+As well as focusing entirely on the body to cleanse the virus of some of the weakened organisms in the body, such as bacteria that were not previously grown, take advantage of the opportunity, which may disrupt some vital organs of the body such as the kidneys and can even lead to death (3, 8, 9).
 On the other hand, the stress of the endoplasmic reticulum and activation of the protein response can be surprisingly involved in the proliferation and pathogenesis of coronavirus during disease and infection (10).

 Coronavirus and immune system